 And then of course, it would be wrong for me not to mention that one of the greatest ways for you to have your new year’s resolutions last, because they are goals, is to have accountability: Personal accountability, professional accountability through a coach.
 If you’ve never had a free coaching consultation with us, we have a beautiful coaching company with a beautiful, beautiful platform that can really help you with your goals and measurement and improvement and really staying with it.
 Learn more here.

 If you have good habits, it changes your perspective.
 If you change your perspective, you go further.
 And when you understand that new habits take time, just like old habits didn’t happen overnight, that’s a slow fade, right, then your new year’s resolutions are going to last.
 Okay?
-So have fun with this one and happy new year as you roll in 2022.
+So have fun with this one and happy new year.